thomjiji/thomjiji.github.io/content/posts/2022-12-28_High Quality H.264 Render in Baselight.md

 ## Params

-Start at [39:56](https://vimeo.com/426967364#t=2396s), Daniele was introduced the method of high quality H.264 rendering in Baselight.
+Start at [39:56](https://vimeo.com/426967364#t=2396s), Daniele introduced the method for rendering high quality H.264 in Baselight.
+Here is the key parameters:

 - Rate Control: CRF based VBR
 - Quantizer: